Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

         python tools/install.py
         ```

-    The above does the following:

-    - Installs the latest stable version of the note
+    `install.py` will install latest stable version of the note,
-    - Installs the fonts required for the note
+    as well as the fonts required for the note to work.

-    If the above made no sense to you,
-    or you just want to install this normally,
-    see the second option below.

-??? info "Option 2: The Manual Way *(click here)*"
+??? info "Option 3: Manually *(click here)*"

     1. Go to the